Blusher (band)

 Blusher is an Australian pop band formed in Melbourne in 2021.
 The trio consists of Miranda Ward, Jade Ingvarson-Favretto, and Lauren Coutts.
 Each member had solo music careers before forming Blusher following the COVID-19 pandemic, aiming to create energetic, danceable pop music.

 Their debut single, "Softly Spoken", released in February 2022, gained traction on Triple J Unearthed.
-The track was praised by Triple J presenter Declan Byrne and included in the station's Top 5 Songs of the Week.

-In 2023, they released their debut EP, Should We Go Dance?, and signed with Atlantic Records.
+In 2023, they released their debut EP, Should We Go Dance?.

-The group has toured internationally, supporting artists like Aurora, Tove Lo, Sugababes, and NOTD.
+The group has toured internationally, supporting artists like Aurora, Tove Lo, Sugababes, Daði Freyr, NOTD, and Kesha.
 They have also performed at major events such as London Pride and BST Hyde Park.